githubforzhanglei/ZhangleiIOSProject/ZhangleiIOSProject/Pods/JazzHands/README.md

 An animator can only handle one animation per type per view.
 If you want multiple animations of the same type on a view, use keyframes.

 IFTTTFrameAnimation is not compatible with AutoLayout or any of the constraint animations.

+Looking for libraries to build awesome keyframe animations like JazzHands on Android?
+Check out [`SparkleMotion`](https://github.com/IFTTT/SparkleMotion).

 ## Contributors